CleanCLIP: Mitigating Data Poisoning Attacks in Multimodal Contrastive Learning: Setup

 \subsection{CLIP Pretraining}

 We pretrain our CLIP models using image-caption pairs from the Conceptual Captions 3M (CC3M) dataset \cite{sharma2018conceptual}.
 While it has been shown that poisoning web-scale datasets such as CC3M is practical \cite{carlini2023poisoning}, we assume that the version of CC3M we downloaded in January 2022 is clean.
 Although CC3M is smaller in size than the 400 million pairs used to train the original CLIP model \cite{radford2021learning}, it is suitable for our storage and computational resources and has been used in multiple language-image pretraining studies \cite{carlini2021poisoning, li2021supervision, mu2022slip, tejankar2021fistful, goel2022cyclip}.
 Like in \cite{radford2021learning}, we use a ResNet-50 model as the CLIP vision encoder and a transformer as the text encoder.
-The models are trained from scratch on 2 A5000 GPUs for 64 epochs, with a batch size of 128, a learning rate of 0.0005, cosine scheduling, 10000 warmup steps, and the AdamW \cite{loshchilov2017decoupled} optimizer.
+The models are trained from scratch on 2 A6000 GPUs for 64 epochs, with a batch size of 128, an initial learning rate of 0.0005 with cosine scheduling and 10000 warmup steps with AdamW \cite{loshchilov2017decoupled} optimizer.